rhboot/shim-review/README.md

 us to endorse anything else for signing is going to require some convincing on your part.

+Check the docs directory in this repo for guidance on submission and getting your shim signed.

 Here's the template:

 *******************************************************************************